Elize du Toit: Early life

 Elize du Toit was born in Grahamstown, South Africa, the second of four children, to an artist mother and an orthodontist father.
 She spent most of her childhood in Pretoria.
 She moved to Berkshire, United Kingdom, in December 1994, where she attended Wellington College, completed her A-levels; attaining straight As in English, French, history and history of art.
 She was a member of Reading's Progress Theatre.
 She studied history at the University of Edinburgh and performed with the Edinburgh University Theatre Company.

 Career

-Elize du Toit won the role of Izzy Davies in the Channel 4 Soap opera Hollyoaks after an open audition; beating 40,000 hopefuls.
+Elize du Toit won the role of Izzy Davies in the Channel 4 soap opera Hollyoaks after an open audition, beating 40,000 hopefuls.
 She left the show in 2004 after four years filming in Liverpool.
-In November 2011, Du Toit made an appearance in Coronation Street as Jenny, the ex-girlfriend of Matt Carter.
+In November 2011, du Toit made an appearance in Coronation Street as Jenny, the ex-girlfriend of Matt Carter.

 Personal life

 In 2008, du Toit started dating actor Rafe Spall after the two met in a bar through mutual friends.
-The couple got married on 14 August 2010, and lived in West Kensington, London.
-Their daughter was born in 2011, and, in November 2012, their son was born.
-They also have a third child, another son, born in 2015.
-The marriage ended in 2021.
+The couple were married from 2010 to 2021, they lived in West Kensington, London.
+They have three children together.